-I can see why most parents will get blamed, because for many of us, it’s our parents who have control over us, but how long can we genuinely continue to blame them for our misgivings, without taking back some form of control for ourselves?
+I can see why most parents get blamed, but how long can we genuinely continue to blame them for our misgivings, without taking back some form of control for ourselves?
 Many of us will have been hurt, both emotionally and psychologically and sadly in some cases, physically too.

-Even though we all have reason to blame our parents, it has to be more beneficial for us to move on.
-As an adult, our life stops being about our parents and more about, therefore we shouldn’t make our life about them.
+Even though we may have reason to blame our parents, it must be more beneficial for us to move on.
+As an adult, our life stops being about our parents and more about us, therefore we shouldn’t make our life about them.

 I don’t believe that any parent if they could have done it better wouldn’t have.
 None of us go to school to learn how to be a parent and whilst that is true we must always do and give of our best.